-The Institutional Research Team at the University of Findlay provides data resources to effectively contribute to institution-level decision-making, planning, and policy formation that contributes to the cultivation of “the potential within each student through academic excellence, transformative experiences and a supportive community that is grounded in Christian faith.”
+The Institutional Research and Assessment Team at the University of Findlay provides data resources to effectively contribute to institution-level decision-making, planning, and policy formation that contributes to the cultivation of “the potential within each student through academic excellence, transformative experiences and a supportive community that is grounded in Christian faith.”
 The team oversees and guides the collection, analysis, and interpretation of data to benefit the UF campus and beyond.
 The provision of exemplary, user-centered service will contribute to the achievement of our goal to nurture a community of data-informed consumers.

-The goal of the IR Team is to accurately and efficiently meet the data and information needs of our University of Findlay campus community.
+The goal of the IR & A Team is to accurately and efficiently meet the data and information needs of our University of Findlay campus community.
 The realities of compliance deadlines, demands on staffing capacity, competition for limited resources, time-sensitive or intensive projects, and appropriate workload distribution all require that requests must be prioritized.
 Critical, top-level priority will always be accorded to the support of institutional-level decision-making in order to maximize impact.
 Additionally, the following framework provides insight into our prioritization strategy:

 - Mandated external agency reporting that impacts university funding and institutional accreditation (e.g. IPEDS, NSCL, HLC, other governmental compliance agencies).